This easy recipe for keto beef and broccoli is wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 The ingredients you’ll need

-Here’s an overview of what you’ll need to make this recipe.
+Here’s an overview of what you’ll need to make this easy recipe.
 The exact measurements are included in the recipe card below:

 How to make keto beef and broccoli